jijiduc/Chess_database/README.md

 - A historical log of tournaments and games.
 - Insights into player performance trends.

 ### Unique Features

 - Have a scheduling system for tournament, incrementive pairing round by round and final solution.
-- Have a ranking feature for tournament final results,
+- Have a ranking feature for tournament final results

 ---